algorandfoundation/specs/dev/ledger.md

 - During the execution of an `ApprovalProgram` or `ClearStateProgram`, the application’s `LocalStateSchema` and `GlobalStateSchema` may never be violated.
 The program's execution will fail on the first instruction that would cause the relevant schema to be violated.
 - Global state may only be read for the application ID whose program is executing, or for any application ID mentioned in the `ForeignApps` transaction field.
 An attempt to read global state for another application that is not listed in `ForeignApps` will cause the program execution to fail.
-- Local state may be read for any application ID present in the sender’s balance record or the balance record of any account listed in the transaction’s `Accounts` field.
-An attempt to read state from any other balance record will cause program execution to fail.
+- Local state may be read for any opted-in application present in the sender’s account data, or in the account data for any address listed in the transaction’s `Accounts` field.
+An attempt to read local state from any other account will cause program execution to fail.

 Validity and State Changes
 --------------------------